Carlos Santana Player Props: Pirates vs. Dodgers

 Carlos Santana At The Plate

-- Santana is hitting .253 with eight doubles, two home runs and 10 walks.
+- Santana is batting .261 with eight doubles, two home runs and 10 walks.

-- In 63.6% of his games this season (14 of 22), Santana has picked up at least one hit, and in six of those games (27.3%) he recorded at least two.
+- Santana enters this game on a four-game hitting streak.
+In his last outings, he's hitting .263.

-- In 22 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 23 games played this season, and in 2% of his plate appearances.

-- Santana has had an RBI in eight games this season (36.4%), including three multi-RBI outings (13.6%).
+- Santana has had an RBI in nine games this year (39.1%), including three multi-RBI outings (13.0%).
 He has also driven home three or more of his team's runs in one contest.

-- In eight games this year (36.4%), he has scored, including multiple runs twice.
+- In eight games this season (34.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.